 What happens on the day of the Eyelid Surgery Perth procedure?

 You must arrive on time to be fully admitted by the medical team.
 Smoking and illicit drug use must be avoided before the procedure.
+Smoking increases the risk of some serious complications during and after surgery.
+Ideally, you should stop smoking at least 8 weeks prior to a procedure, cutting down does not reduce the risk of complications, however, the greatest health benefit is gained by quitting smoking for good.
+More information about the possible complications, as well as information about how to quit, is available here.
 Blood pressure must be under good control, and all other medical conditions must be stable.
 Blood thinners must be avoided if possible.

 The surgery is performed under light sedation (rather than general anaesthesia) with local anaesthesia to make the area numb.
 This procedure is usually completed within 1-2 hours.
 Many patients will have the upper and lower eyelid surgery at the same time, and potentially other procedures such as fat transfer and forehead thread lift.
 Expect to be drowsy after the procedure, this is a side effect of the sedation, but not in pain.